mastapiggy/notes/linux-commands.md

 ------

+## Open Ports

+When it comes to keeping an eye on open ports, four powerful utilities are present on most Linux
+systems: lsof, fuser, netstat and nmap.
+We will cover them in this section.

+**Refine and add examples**

 ## Find command

 Usage of the command: `find . -name '*.jpg*'` which means `find` from here`.` files or directories with . jpg in the name `'*.jpg*'` - remember to use single quore when using file globbing